sjovanovic/recall.js/README.md

 Recall.js is long term memory for AI apps!

-It is a generic RAG (Retrieval-augmented generation) JavaScript library and command line utility focused on speed, ease of use and embeddability.
+It is a tool for building RAG (Retrieval-augmented generation) in a form of JavaScript library and command line utility focused on speed, ease of use and embeddability.

-It is versatile: use it for generic Semantic Search, as expert memory for your AI app, as a recommendation system, there are so many possibilities.
+It is versatile and you don't have to use it exclusively for RAG, use it for generic Semantic Search, as expert memory for your AI app, as a  recommendation system, there are so many possibilities...

 Recall.js supports multilingual embeddings out of the box so you can add data in one language and then query it in another.

 Under the hood, recall.js uses sentence vector embeddings and a vector database to index and query your data.
-It is a light wrapper around local language models such as [MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) (optionally LLMs can be used) and [CozoDB](https://www.cozodb.org/) vector database.
+It is a light wrapper around local language models such as [MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) and [CozoDB](https://www.cozodb.org/) vector database.

 ## Install